ashkq/cloud-helpdesk-dashboard/README.md

 # Cloud Helpdesk Dashboard 💻☁️

 A professional-grade Flask web application simulating a real-world IT helpdesk dashboard.
-Designed to support ticket submissions, live dashboard summaries, and a mock Azure resource monitor — ideal for recruiters and interviewers evaluating practical IT or cloud admin skills.
+Designed to support and edit ticket submissions, display live dashboard summaries, and a mock Azure resource monitor.

 ---